Idlewild and Soak Zone: Jumpin' Jungle

-Added in 1983, Jumpin' Jungle is an interactive play area for both children and adults.
+Added in 1983, Jumpin' Jungle is an interactive play area for children.
 The area includes attractions such as slides, climbing nets, and a suspension bridge.
-Added in 2008, Bigfoot's Mudslide gets its name from Westmoreland County's reputation for the most sightings in Pennsylvania of Bigfoot, an alleged ape-like creature said to inhabit remote forests.
+A slide called Bigfoot's Mudslide was added to the area in 2008, taking its name from Westmoreland County's reputation for the most sightings in Pennsylvania of Bigfoot.
+Several features have been removed or changed over the years, including Bigfoot's Mudslide, which was removed following the 2023 season.